MaxLeiter/maxleiter.com/posts/supabase-next-analytics.md

 1. Only allow unique visitors, perhaps by storing IP hashes or using localStorage.
 This could probably be accomplished with Supabase Edge functions?
 2. Build a visualization page for interacting and querying the results
 3. Expand your analytics to include things like keeping track of the `referer` value.
+4. Ignore certain user agents to reflect a more accurate view count